Cleveland Fed Digest Issue #34 | May 19, 2020

 Several areas in Ohio, Pennsylvania, and Kentucky top the Atlanta Fed's list of most affordable metro areas to own a home.
 Find how affordable your metro area is and learn about the impact of COVID-19 on housing affordability by exploring the latest findings from the Home Ownership Affordability Monitor.

 Don’t miss what we produce next.
 Subscribe.

 Cleveland Fed Digest delivers Cleveland Fed work right to your inbox once a month.
-Read, download, and explore just some of what the Cleveland Fed offers the public, from economic research and special reports on housing, banking, labor markets, and more to graphics that illustrate trends and concepts.
+Read, download, and explore just some of what the Cleveland Fed offers the public, from economic research and special reports on housing, banking, and labor markets to community development analyses and graphics that examine issues and illustrate trends.
 Of course, you can also check out all of our published work anytime right here on clevelandfed.org.
 If you’re not yet a subscriber to Cleveland Fed Digest, share your email address with us to receive the e-newsletter each month.
+Sign up to receive other content regularly from the Cleveland Fed here.
 We welcome your feedback, too!
 Contact email@example.com with questions or comments.